jcplaboratory/http_error-pages-nginx/README.md

 --------------------------------------------

 # Custom HTTP Error pages for NGINX.
 These responsive HTTP error pages are based on Twitter's Bootstrap framework.
-Follow a very simple design and feature auto reload with Javascript.
+Follow a very simple design and feature auto actions with Javascript.

 ## List of HTTP Error pages
 * [403](403.html)
 * [404](404.html)
 * [500](500.html)